karlssberg/Motiv/Karlssberg.Motiv/Architecture.md

 occur are much easier to diagnose since they are typically isolated to a builder method.

 ### Spec
-The `Spec` class and its generic counterparts are the primary classes in this library that developers will use.
+The `Spec` class and its generic counterparts are the primary classes in this library that developers will use to create propositions.
-To ease the cognitive burden for the developer, the `Spec` classes were all deliberately named `Spec`, so in effect this is the cognitive entry-point for the developer.
+To simplify the experience for developers, the `Spec` classes were all uniformly named `Spec`, to provide a cognitive entry-point.
-The `Spec` class is used to fluently build new propositions, whereas the generic counterparts are there to create strongly typed propositions (that, for instance, can be used to seamlessly integrate with dependency injection frameworks).
+The generic-less `Spec` class is used to fluently build new propositions.
+In contrast, the generic `Spec` classes are there to create strongly typed propositions that can be easily instantiated and re-used across the application.

 ### Composition
 The main way propositions can be composed is by using the `&`, `|`, `^`, operators (know in C# as the _boolean